Pistonight/botw-pmdmd/README.md

 on the top-left corner of the screen after the game is done booting.
 For 1.6.0 there's no indicator.

-On your PC, download `relay.py` from the release page.
+On your PC, download `relay.py` from the code above.
 (You need to have python installed).
 Run the script with `python relay.py`.
 You may need to install `websockets` with `pip install websockets`